 - Category of registration.

-The registration policy found in related resources provides important legislative and policy requirements for community services.
+The registration policy (updated October 2018) found in the following related resources, provides important legislative and policy requirements for community services.